 MALT uses the terms Nominated Supervisor and Alternate

 Alternate supervisor: Surgeon in theatre with you

-There is no requirement for Supervisors in Vascular Surgery to
+There is no requirement for Supervisors in Orthopaedic Surgery

 Individual cases do not require Supervisor approval from within

 the MALT system (see approval process below), but Supervisors will